General Bitcoin Privacy

-Another characteristic of Bitcoin transactions is that they always need to match the previous transaction.
-If you previously received 1 bitcoin, but you only want to spend 0.4 Bitcoin, you will first need to make a transaction where 1 bitcoin will leave your account.
+Another characteristic of Bitcoin transactions is that the value of the input always needs to match the value of the previous transaction output.
+If you previously received 1 bitcoin, and you want to spend 0.4 bitcoin, the transaction needs to spend the whole 1 bitcoin.
 0.4 bitcoin will go as payment, then 0.6 bitcoin will return to you as change.
 Your Bitcoin wallet will handle this process automatically, but it is important to understand the principle in order to use it anonymously.

-The owner of the original Bitcoin doesn’t know what you did with the money, but they can see the amounts involved.
-They can see two transactions on your account: one for 0.4 bitcoin and one for 0.6 bitcoin.
-They cannot see which was the purchase and which is the “change,” but it’s a 50% guess.
-The next time you make a transaction, it’s a 25% guess, and so on.
+The owner of the original bitcoin doesn't know whom you paid the money or what you did with it, but they can see the amounts and addresses involved.
+They can see two outputs of the transaction: one worth 0.4 bitcoin and one worth 0.6 bitcoin.
+They might not know for certain which is the purchase and which is the change, but they can apply heuristics to estimate it.

-Similarly, if you receive 0.5 bitcoin but want to spend 1 bitcoin, you need to own additional Bitcoin addresses with a combined value of at least 0.5 bitcoin in them.
-Again it’s a 50% guess, but now you have one extra publicly visible Bitcoin address.
-Having publicly visible Bitcoin addresses could make it easier to find out your identity.
+Similarly, if you receive 0.5 bitcoin but want to spend 1 bitcoin, you need to own additional coins with a combined value of at least 0.5 bitcoin in them.
+When spending two coins within one transaction, it is often assumed that both of these coins belong to the same entity, this is the common input ownership heuristic.

 Why is it important to run a full node?

-When you download and install bitcoind you define the precise rules of your monetary system.
-Then you call out to other nodes on the internet, and only connect to the peers who have agreed to play by the same rules.
+When you download and install bitcoind, you define the precise rules of your monetary system.
+Then you call out to other nodes and only connect to the peers who have agreed to play by the same rules.
 All those who break your own rules, you simply disconnect and ignore.
 Your full node defines, verifies and enforces the sound money you use to store your value.